The Stepwise Deception: Simulating the Evolution from True News to Fake News with LLM Agents: Analysis and Discussion

 \subsection{Ablation Study}

 We chose a terrorism topic to demonstrate the effectiveness of our model's components and conducted two ablation studies to evaluate the contribution of key components in the FUSE framework.

-\subsubsection{The Impact of Hierarchical Memory and Propagation-Role.}
+\paragraph{The Impact of Hierarchical Memory and Propagation-Role.}

-As shown in Figure~\ref{fig:ablation}(b), the full FUSE framework demonstrates a clear accumulation effect in deviation, indicating its effectiveness in simulating fake news evolution.
-After removing hierarchical memory, the deviation significantly drops, with a 39.8\% reduction throughout the simulation.
-The absence of the accumulation effect indicates the simulation fails~\cite{prollochs2023mechanisms}.
-This highlights the critical role hierarchical memory plays in capturing the depth and persistence of belief distortion, as it enables agents to store and reflect on both short-term and long-term information.
-Similarly, removing the propagation role further decreases the deviation.
-This underscores the importance of agent roles (such as spreader, commentator, verifier, and bystander) in shaping the propagation and evolution of information.
+As shown in Figure~\ref{fig:ablation} (a), the complete FUSE framework demonstrates apparent deviation accumulation, indicating its effectiveness in simulating fake news evolution.
+After removing hierarchical memory, the deviation significantly drops, with a 39.8\% reduction throughout the simulation, indicating the simulation fails~\cite{prollochs2023mechanisms}.
+This highlights memory's crucial role in capturing persistent belief distortion through short-term and long-term information processing.
+Similarly, removing propagation roles leads to further deviation decrease, emphasizing how distinct agent roles (spreader, commentator, verifier, and bystander) shape information evolution.
 Without these roles, the agents behave more uniformly, and the accumulation effect of deviation disappears, meaning that the news does not evolve.

-\subsubsection{The Impact of Propagation Role Types.}
+\paragraph{The Impact of Propagation Role Types.}